 Public Protocol

 A lot of the issues in Indian law stem from the fact that the vague wording of the Indian Penal Code gives the cops an unfair amount of wiggle room.
 While in the cities you might find rows of couples making out beneath skimpy scarves by the shoreline, more rural areas can tend to object to even holding hands or a peck on the cheek.
-Always try to gauge the atmosphere first, and if reprimanded by a police officer be, apologetic to the point of grovelling.
+On visiting new places always try to gauge the atmosphere first.
+If reprimanded by a police officer, be apologetic to the point of grovelling.
 Rudeness and high-handedness will get you nowhere.
 Nudity or going topless in public is never an option at any beach.
 Bikinis are best avoided on most beaches in South India, which is home to religious sites.

 You obviously want a trove of videos and photographs to take home, and India provides a multitude of photo ops, but try and be a little careful in sensitive areas.
 Military and government zones, crowded airports and railway stations are always on high alert for security threats, you don’t want to be mistaken for one.
 Put away binoculars, if you’re carrying any.